majorimi/blazor-components/.github/docs/PermaLink.md

 # About

+Blazor **injectable `IPermaLinkWatcherService` service** and `PermaLinkElement` wrapper component which allows navigation inside Blazor pages (#permalink).
- **All components work with WebAssembly and Server hosted models**.
+**All components work with WebAssembly and Server hosted models** (Blazor server side configuration is different).
 For code examples [see usage](https://github.com/majorimi/blazor-components/blob/master/src/Blazor.Components.TestApps.Common/Components/PermaLink.razor).

-You can try it out by using the [demo app](https://blazorextensions.z6.web.core.windows.net/PermaLink).
+You can try it out by using the [demo app](https://blazorextensions.z6.web.core.windows.net/permalink#main).

-# Components
+# Components and Services

+- **`PermaLinkElement`**: is a wrapper component it renders the given content with `<a>` tag and will add anchor icon with on hover activated Link copy function.
+Hover over the top Header item to copy or navigate to URL as well.
+- **`IPermaLinkWatcherService`**: .
+It is registered as Singleton and should be injected only once for the whole application.
+Best way to use `MainLayout.razor`.

 # Configuration